jonescompneurolab/hnn-core/dev/_sources/roadmap.rst.txt

 across the cortical layers and the associated current source density (CSD) profiles.
 We will develop a method to simulate and visualize LFP/CSD across the cortical layers and to statistically compare model simulations to recorded data.
-These components will be developed in HNN-core, with correponding API and examples of use, followed by integration into the HNN-GUI, with corresponding GUI based tutorials on the HNN website, in the following steps:
+These components will be developed in HNN-core, with corresponding API and examples of use, followed by integration into the HNN-GUI, with corresponding GUI based tutorials on the HNN website, in the following steps:

 - Develop code in HNN-core to simulate and visualize LFP/CSD from cellular